MrJimbones/LSky-Unity/README.md

 # LSky Dynamic Skydome for Unity Engine.
 -------------
-- This system is being built based on my previous assets LSky v3.0 and CSky, but looking for it to be more solid.
-- I will support this asset in my spare time, until 2019.3 is available, since I will be using it for prototypes while I build a more complete system(Celeste Sky).

-- If there is an error, there will be a new issue.
+>I am using this asset for prototypes, I will try to support it in my spare time.
 --------------

 Status:
 -------------

-- Status: WIP.
+>- Status: 3.2.0.
-- Support: Built in Render/Monobehaviour, 2017-2018.
+>- Support: Built in Render/Monobehaviour.
 -------------

 Features: